Healthcare & Health Insurance in Ukraine

 When we asked expats and global nomads about the quality of medical care in Ukraine, they replied:

 "If you travel in Ukraine make sure you have real good international health insurance.
 I had a kidney stone attack and had to fly to New York for my surgery at the V.A.
 (Veterans Hospital) which the service is totally free.
-I am receiving 100% disability from the V.A. so all my medicals costs are paid by the V.A. including medicines," explained one person living in Kiev, Ukraine.
+I am receiving 100% disability from the V.A. so all my medicals costs are paid by the V.A. including medicines," said one digital nomad in Kiev.

 "Healthcare services in Ukraine are provided by both public and private institutions.
 The public healthcare system is funded by the government and is available to all citizens of Ukraine.
 The quality of public healthcare varies depending on the region, but generally it is considered to be of a lower standard than private healthcare.
 Foreign residents are able to access the public healthcare system, however, they may need to pay for some services.
 Expats in Ukraine typically use private healthcare services, as they are more reliable and of a higher quality.
-However, some expats may choose to use the public healthcare system if they are unable to afford private healthcare," wrote one digital nomad living in Ukraine.
+However, some expats may choose to use the public healthcare system if they are unable to afford private healthcare," commented a person living in Ukraine.

 Get Quote